PuddletownDesign/Linux-Setups/03-installing-puddletown-zsh-git-configs.md

-# Installing Puddletown ZSH and Git configs
+# Installing Puddletown ZSH, Shell and Git configs

 ## Installing the prerequists